muratk5n/thirdwave/en/README.md

 ---

-Then if we can prove Sun is more dense, say than water, do we disprove the Sun is not plasma?
+Then if we can prove the sun is more dense, say than water, do we disprove the Sun is not plasma?

 ---